 Dynamic message signs (DMS) are electronic signs that have the capability of changing part or all of a sign's message.
 Most DMS are the large electronic signs that appear over highways, but smaller versions can be found on other routes.
 DMS can be used for many applications regarding traffic management, public safety, and evacuation.
 Together with CCTV cameras, DMS are important for mitigating disruptions on the system due to incidents and other unpredictable events as they allow GDOT to convey timely information on travel conditions to the traveling public.
-As shown in Figure 2.4Figure 2.4, there are 7 DMS deployed at the following locations throughout the region:
+As shown in Figure 2.4Figure 2.4, there are 9 DMS deployed at the following locations throughout the region:

+- SR 21 Southbound south of International Trade Parkway;

+- Jimmy Deloach Parkway Southbound at Crossgate Road;

 - I-95 Northbound north of SR 144;

 - I-95 Southbound near US 80;

 - I-95 Southbound south of the South Carolina state line;

 - SR 204 Westbound 3 miles before I-95;

 - I-516 Northbound before SR 25;

 - US 80 Westbound at Old US 80; and

 - US 80 Eastbound east of Bryan Woods Drive.